Well, I just got it and I'm just printing it, but I haven't had a chance to read it, so I can't do it right now.

 Okay.

-So the farmer goes and buys a tractor, calculates what it costs him to take his oranges or whatever to the market and then just charge that amount.
+So the farmer goes and buys a tractor, calculates what it costs him to take his oranges or whatever to the market, and then just charge that amount.

-That's right, Mr. Louis.
+That's right, Mr. Limbaugh.

-It's an effort of fairness.
+It's the essence of fairness.

 Okay.

-And then every level, then the guy who drives the Truck to bring the food to the store.
+And at every level, then the guy who drives the truck to bring the food to the store, he should only charge whatever it costs him to do.

 Well, the government will take care of that, Mr. Limbaugh.